Prag8855/aab/content/guides/german-health-insurance.md

 The coverage depends on the plan you choose. **Necessary healthcare is always covered.** The coverage is usually equal or better to public health insurance.

 The overall coverage is unlimited.
-There is no yearly limit.
+There is no yearly cost limit.
 If you get cancer and the treatment costs millions of euros, your insurance pays for everything.
 Some treatments might have [deductibles](/glossary/Selbstbeteiligung) or yearly limits.
 For example, some plans have coverage limits for psychotherapy.[^60] A [broker](#insurance-brokers) can help you choose a plan that fits your needs.

 You can customize your coverage.
 For example, your insurance can cover extra services like dental care, [eyeglasses](/guides/eyeglasses) and laser eye surgery.
 It can cover better dental implants, a better wheelchair, or a better hospital room.
 You can also get lower coverage to pay less every month.